code-warrior/advice-for-succeeding-in-class/README.md

 ## Read the Syllabus

-You are responsible for everything written in the syllabus, from due dates to material covered, and every word in between.
-Make sure you read and understand it fully *before* the second class.
+You are responsible for everything written in the syllabus, from due dates to material covered, and every word in between. **Make sure you read and understand it _fully, before_ the second class.**

 ## Attendance